tyxla/object-extract/README.md

 Extract object key-value pairs as variables to a specified context.

-This will assign each property of the specified object as a variable in the specified context.

-When assigning, the property key is used for the variable name, and the property value is used for the variable value.

-If context is not specified, variables will be assigned to the global scope.

 ```
 npm install object-extract
 ```

 [![Build Status](https://travis-ci.org/tyxla/object-extract.svg)](https://travis-ci.org/tyxla/object-extract)

+## About

+This will assign each property of the specified object as a variable in the specified context.

+When assigning, the property key is used for the variable name, and the property value is used for the variable value.

 ## Syntax